KyleOetjens/prework-study-guide/README.md

 My motivation comes from wanting to change the course of my career and give myself more exposure to exciting opportunites in the future.  <br>
 I built this project to start testing what I am learning.
 I plan to add to it as my skills increase.  <br>
 This project is going to jumpstart my coding career!  <br>
 I have only learned to basics of HTML, CSS and JavaScript so far.
-More to come!
+With a lot more to come!

 ## Installation